Skip to content

 • by

-OUTREACH TAKEAWAYS (SIXTH IN A SERIES) These brief topics were written to help Christians think about the ways in which they share the Gospel with others.
-Cut this page out if you like and post…
+These brief topics were written to help Christians think about the ways in which they share the Gospel with others.
+Here’s a test that measures not your intelligence quotient, but rather your “Invitation Quotient.”Use this…

 • by